ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 ```

-## A proposed workflow
+## A Proposed Workflow

-Now if we want to see if this code is multicore ready for OCaml 5.x,
+Now if we want to see if this code is Multicore ready for OCaml 5.x,
-we can utilize the following workflow:
+we can utilise the following workflow:

 0. Install TSan
 1. Write a parallel test runner